overload-development-community/olmod/README.md

 - MP Prev weapon switch fix from Tobias

 - Adds support for some missing textures (crystal) and props (fans, monitors) in custom levels

+- MP server writes kill/damage log and optionally send it to tracker

 #### How to build